Center for Early Childhood Education

 The CECE is licensed by the Kansas Department of Health and Environment to provide child care for children 12 months (and walking) through school age.
 CECE has a long history of providing quality early childhood education and child care.
-The CECE is also licensed to serve as Kansas Department for Children and Families provider.

 Though the ESU Center for Early Childhood Education was recently licensed in 2004, its predecessors were established programs on the ESU campus for many years.
 The ESU Child Development Center (CDC) was established in 1982.
 The Butcher Preschool began in the early 1970’s.
 They both merged their programs together in August of 2004 to form the ESU Center for Early Childhood Education (CECE).

 The CECE constantly maintains adult child ratios that meet or exceed the standards mandated by the Kansas Department of Health and Environment.
 At maximum, our ratios are: